apache/spark/docs/sql-ref-datetime-pattern.md

 - Offset Z: This formats the offset based on the number of pattern letters.
 One, two or three letters outputs the hour and minute, without a colon, such as '+0130'.
 The output will be '+0000' when the offset is zero.
 Four letters outputs the full form of localized offset, equivalent to four letters of Offset-O. The output will be the corresponding localized offset text if the offset is zero.
 Five letters outputs the hour, minute, with optional second if non-zero, with colon.
 It outputs 'Z' if the offset is zero.
 Six or more letters will fail.

-- Optional section start and end: Use `[]` to define an optional section and maybe nested.All elements in the optional section are treated as optional.
+- Optional section start and end: Use `[]` to define an optional section and maybe nested.
-  During formatting, the section will be output when data is available.
+  During formatting, all valid data will be output even it is in the optional section.
   During parsing, the whole section may be missing from the parsed string.
   An optional section is started by `[` and ended using `]` (or at the end of the pattern).